 If it's not already displayed, select your project from the Projects menu in the navigation bar.

-In the sidebar, click Stream Processing under the Services heading.
+In the sidebar, click Stream Processing under the Streaming Data heading.

 The Stream Processing page displays.

-The Atlas Administration API provides an endpoint for editing a stream processing instance.
+The Atlas Administration API provides an endpoint for editing a stream processing workspace.

 List Private Link Connections